mark-summerfield/uxf/py/README.md

 Note that the `__version__` is the module version (i.e., the version of this implementation), while the `VERSION` is the maximum UXF version that this module can read (and the UXF version that it writes).

+### Feedback

+Suggestions, comments, and pull requests for this library are welcome.

+Especially useful would be ideas on how to improve the APIs to improve usability.

+Also of interest would be code changes that improve speed.

+The current implementation uses native types where possible and `isinstance()` checks.
+It would be possible to create a `Value` abstract base class and subclasses, but even using `__slots__` this would end up making the library use more memory, and most likely slower—however, a classic class-based implementation would be of great interest if it proved this intuition wrong!

 ### Classes